 How can you treat the water?
 Treating the water is sometimes referred to as ‘aging water.’

 Follow the steps below to prepare the water:

 - Take some water equal to fishbowl volume in a soap-free container.

 - After that, add water conditioner products that will instantly remove chlorine, neutralize chloramines, and detoxify heavy metals from the water.

 - Use a testing kit to measure the pH of the water, and it’s essential to make sure the water pH is similar to your fish requirement.
 If it falls outside, some techniques can help bring it back in line with what you want.

-- Measure the temperature of the water using a thermometer, and adjust to the correct temperature for your fish.
+- Measure the temperature of the water using a thermometer, and adjust it to the correct temperature for your fish.